SkyeWrenbrook/credential-manager-cpp/README.md

 - Add validation and error handling to improve data integrity

 These improvements reflect the transition from a simple application prototype to a more secure and scalable system.

+Copyright © 2026 Rebecca Nyachieo.
+All rights reserved.

+This repository is publicly available for portfolio and educational viewing purposes.
+No permission is granted to copy, modify, distribute, or commercially use the contents without prior written permission.